Step 7: Windows and Office Servicing

 Now let’s shift gears to how you will roll out these updates.
 For any release, we recommend at least three deployment phases for IT – validation, piloting and broad production deployment.
 Once you’re up and running on Windows 10 and Office 365 ProPlus, you'll use monthly servicing to stay current with critical security and quality updates, then you’ll move to semi-annual servicing for new features.

 The service model is designed so you can choose to limit the roll-out of new features to twice per year, and if needed you can even skip a semi-annual update and continue receiving quality and security updates.
 As mentioned, the cumulative nature of monthly updates means each will increase in size per month.

 Using a technology called "Express Updates" in Windows and Binary Delta Compression in Office, we can reduce the download size significantly.
 In both approaches, the update engines compare what’s on the PC and finds only the differentials needed to update what’s there.

-Windows Update for Business and Windows Server Update Services have supported express updates for a long time, but we've now extended that support to System Center Configuration Manager so that it can also use Express Updates.
+Windows Update for Business and Windows Server Update Services have supported express updates for a long time, but we've now extended that support to System Center Configuration Manager (Current Branch) so that it can also use Express Updates.